 Bounce Rate Decrease

 There is a correlation between the speed of your website and its bounce rate, the faster your site is, the lower the bounce rate.
 People are way more likely to engage with your website if it gives them information fast.
 Bounce rate refers to people that view your website and leave it straight away, meaning it didn’t offer any value – which is never a good thing.
 Sure, people can leave a website for many reasons, but this is likely to be one of them.
+If you use tools such as Google Analytics, you will have access to the bounce rate of your website.

 Pages that load within 2 seconds have an average bounce rate of 9%, while pages that take 5 seconds to load have a bounce rate of 38%.